Understand Your Purpose

 Whether it be to make the reader laugh, to make them fall in love or to get them thinking deeply about a certain topic, understanding your purpose will help you figure out exactly what kind of moments you need to hit to create a satisfying story.

-An epic fantasy adventure is going to flow differently from a buddy cop comedy because they’re trying to achieve different things.
-Because they serve different purposes.
+An epic fantasy adventure is going to flow differently from a rom-com because they’re trying to achieve different things, because they serve different purposes.

 Before you start writing your comic I want you to ask yourself: What do I want people to gain from reading my story?